 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Nearly everyone will suffer from back pain in their life.
+Nearly everyone will suffer from back pain in life.
 In fact, there is an 84 percent chance that every person will develop lower back pain in their lifetime.
 However, as common as back pain may be, it is not something that is easy to ignore.
 Pain and discomfort can get in the way of enjoying everyday life.
-If you are looking for how to get rid of back pain, take a look at these remedies recommended by doctors, trainers, and physical therapists.
+If you are looking for how to get rid of back pain take a look at these remedies recommended by doctors, trainers, and physical therapists.
 Some are as simple as daily lifestyle and routine changes.
 Fight back pain the right way with these tips below.

 1. Apply Something Cold

 Applying ice to an injury is especially helpful while the injury is fresh (occurring in the last 24-48 hours).
 However, cold therapy can be beneficial anytime to reduce inflammation and numb your nerves, significantly reducing the pain.
 Apply ice for 10-15 minutes every hour, reducing the frequency as pain subsides.
 Be sure to protect your skin by covering the ice pack with a thin cloth or bandage.

 When back pain becomes chronic, applying moist heat is another excellent treatment for the pain.
 Heat therapy stimulates blood flow to help heal lower back pain, and it inhibits sensory messages sent to the brain, allowing for temporary relief.
 Use a heating pad or hot water bottle on the affected area of your back.
 There are microwavable herbal bags that can provide relief as well as aromatherapy.
 Leave the heat on for no more than 10-15 minutes to promote healing without overdoing it.

 3. Soak in a Warm Bath